Together in Christ: 'Thanksgiving and Assurance' — Colossians 3:9-10

 I love Paul's letter to the Colossians for several vital reasons:

-• He repeatedly exalts Jesus as the Messiah, our Lord and Savior Jesus Christ, Who created all things.
+• He repeatedly exalts Jesus as the Messiah, our ^LORD,^ the Creator and sustainer of all things.

-• He had never visited Colosse and yet felt deep love and closeness to them.
-Plus, his words to them can also be his words for us since he has never been where we live!
+• While he had never visited Colosse, he felt a deep love and closeness to them through Christ, so his words to them can also be his words for us.

-• He reminded them that their conversion rescued them from the kingdom of darkness and transferred us into the Kingdom of his dear Son (Colossians 1:13).
+• He reminded them that God had rescued them at their conversion "from the kingdom of darkness and transferred them into the Kingdom of his dear Son" (Colossians 1:13).
 This happened because of their faith in the power of God and their participation in Jesus' death, burial, resurrection as they are baptized and raised into a new life (Colossians 2:12-13, 3:1-4).

-Even though Paul had never been to Colosse, he was a great blessing to them (and to us) through his letter and his prayers for them.
-Our verse reminds us of the incredible power of praying for new believers and sharing that prayer with them.
-In his prayer, Paul gave thanks daily for them — and they needed to know that.
-Paul prayed to reassure them that they could grow in wisdom and understanding about Jesus as they lived to please the Lord and produce His good fruit in their lives.
-At the same time, Paul is also reminded them to continue to grow in their relationship with God.
+Even though Paul had never been to Colosse, he was a great blessing to them (and to us) through his letter to them and prayers for them.
+Our verse reminds us of the incredible power of praying for new believers and sharing our prayers with them.
+Paul gave thanks daily for the Colossians.
+Paul prayed to reassure them they could grow in wisdom and understanding about Jesus as they lived to please the Lord and produce His good fruit in their lives.
+Paul also reminded them to continue to grow in their relationship with God.

 Isn't this what we need to do for our newer brothers and sisters in Christ?

-• Reassure them of their relationship with Jesus and growing in their understanding.
+• Reassure them of their relationship with Jesus as they grow in their understanding of Jesus.

-Yes, this is something we can do and something our new brothers and sisters in Christ need!
+So let's do these things for our new brothers and sisters in Christ need!

 Today's Prayer